openmedlab/PathoDuet/README.md

 In task 1, patch positioning, the pretext token is a small patch contained in a large region.
 The special relation inspires us to position this patch in the region and use the features of the region to generate the feature of the patch in a global view.
 The patch is also sent to the encoder solely to obtain a local-view feature.
 The two features are pulled together to strengthen the model.

-In task 2, multi-stain reconstruction, the pretext token is a small patch cropped from an image of one stain (IHC).
-The main input is the image of the other stain (H&E), and gets masked before the encoder.
+In task 2, multi-stain reconstruction, the pretext token is a small patch cropped from an image of one stain (H&E).
+The main input is the image of the other stain (IHC), and gets masked before the encoder.
 These two images are roughly registered, so it is possible to recover the image of the first stain giving only a small part of itself (stain information) and a whole image of the second stain (structure information).
 The two parts of features are concatenated and sent into the decoder, and finally reconstruct the image of the first stain.

 <!-- Insert a pipeline of your algorithm here if got one -->
 <div align="center">